French Federation of Basketball

-It was founded in 1932 (and members of the FIBA since 1933).
+It was founded in 1932 and has been a member of FIBA since 1933.

 The Federation operates the France national teams and organises the Coupe de France (French Cup) and the amateurs national championships; for the professional championship, the Ligue Nationale de Basketball (LNB) (men) and the LFB (women) have a delegation from the FFBB.
 It publishes BasketBall Magazine (formerly known as Basket-Ball).